tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how did you keep your relationships alive with your spouse while we were growing up? if you are divorced, how did you get along while raising us?
 - what qualities and traditions make a good marriage?
 - should marriage really mean forever?
-- can a man a a woman find lasting happiness?
+- can a man or a woman find lasting happiness?
 - what have you learned about being married?
 - if you have been divorced, what did you learn from that experience?
 - during times of trouble in your life, who did you talk to about them? how did those people help you?